My Main Page with Links to My Other

 serve wealthy, hedonistic adults.

-If you reduced the amount of
+If we reduced the amount of income

-redistributing of money to the top one percent, it would not reduce overall
+redistributed to the top one percent, it would not reduce overall

 government revenues.
 Most non-rich working families pay between 25 percent and